Plan Your Trades and Trade Your Plan in Forex Trading

 • These qualities rule our world.

-Now that you see the importance, let’s dive into the specific components of a trading plan.
+Now that you see the importance, let’s dive into the specific components of a forex trading plan.

 Think of it like an operating system for a computer.
 No matter what an operating system must have certain basic components; otherwise, it cannot function as a system.
-Just like a flawed computer program can lead to security issues and economic risks, a flawed trading plan can cause problems in the market.
 But if we consider these aspects when creating the plan, we can reduce unnecessary losses.

 1. A Trading System